apache/drill/_docs/sql-reference/sql-commands/035-partition-by-clause.md

 title: "PARTITION BY Clause"
 parent: "SQL Commands"
 ---
-The PARTITION BY clause in the CTAS command, automatically partitions data, which Drill [prunes]({{site.baseurl}}/docs/partition-pruning/) when you query the data to improve performance.
+The PARTITION BY clause in the CTAS command automatically partitions data, which Drill [prunes]({{site.baseurl}}/docs/partition-pruning/) to improve performance when you query the data.
 (Drill 1.1.0)

 ## Syntax

      [ PARTITION_BY ( column_name[, . . .] ) ]

-The PARTITION BY clause partitions the data by the first column_name, and then subpartitions the data by the next column_name, and so on.
+The PARTITION BY clause partitions the data by the first column_name, and then subpartitions the data by the next column_name, if there is one, and so on.

 Only the Parquet storage format is supported for automatic partitioning.
 Before using CTAS, [set the `store.format` option]({{site.baseurl}}/docs/create-table-as-ctas/#setting-the-storage-format) for the table to Parquet.